fanlidublin/DaysInDublin/Daily_Proverb.md

 - Mistakes are the portals of discovery.
 James Joyce

 - If you don't prioritize your life, someone else will.
 Greg McKeown

+- Do the thing you think you cannot do.
+Eleanor Roosevelt